swethakadabgaon2709/Fine-Grained-Multimodal-Alignment-CLIP/README.md

 # 👩‍💻 Authors

-This project was developed collaboratively with equal contribution from all authors.
+This project was developed collaboratively by the below mentioned authors.

 | Name | GitHub | LinkedIn |
 |------|--------|----------|